lajbel/kiboom-site/src/content/docs/api/functions/children.md

 > **children**(`childrens`): `EmptyComp`

-A component for define a childrens
+A component for define a childrens/home/lajbel/gh/kiboom/src

 ## Parameters